unknown (?)1

 Michael IX Palaeologus, Emperor of Constantinople was the son of Andronicus II Palaeologus, Emperor of Constantinople and Anne Arpád.1 He died in 1320.1

-Michael IX Palaeologus, Emperor of Constantinople succeeded to the title of Emperor Michael IX of Constantinople in 1294.1
+He succeeded as the Emperor Michael IX of Constantinople in 1294.1

 Children of Michael IX Palaeologus, Emperor of Constantinople